How to Sanitize Water In An Emergency

 5. Store the boiled water in a clean and sanitized water storage container with tight covers.

-After boiling the water, the water’s taste becomes flat.
-To improve this, add one pinch of salt to each quart or liter of water.
+After boiling, the water tastes flat.
+Add one pinch of salt to each quart or liter of water to improve this.
 You can also pour water from one clean container several times.
-Then let it stand for a few hours.
+Then, let it stand for a few hours.

-Another way is to aerate it by shaking it in a closed container.
-Then add a pinch of salt as usual.
+Another way to aerate it is to shake it in a closed container.
+Then, add a pinch of salt as usual.

-The water can be boiled over a fire, a shove, a solar oven, or even a car engine.
+The water can be boiled over a fire, a stove, a solar oven, or a car engine.

 Disinfect Water

 If you can’t boil the water, use a chemical disinfectant such as unscented household bleach.
-Labels may say that the active ingredient contains 6 or 8.25% of sodium hypochlorite.
-Take note that you can’t use scented, color-safe, or bleaches with added cleaners.
+Labels may say that the active ingredient contains 6 or 8.25% sodium hypochlorite.
+You can’t use scented, color-safe, or bleaches with added cleaners.

 Disinfectants can kill the most harmful or pathogenic microorganisms in the water.
-However, they are not as effective in controlling more resistant organisms such as Cryptosporidium and Giardia
+However, they are less effective in controlling more resistant organisms such as Cryptosporidium and Giardia

 Chlorine dioxide tablets can be effective against Cryptosporidium if you follow the manufacturer’s instructions correctly.